malter134/whoamI/README.md

 ## Challenges

+Topic don't develop a model on the "lie factor" to better account for the fact that the adversary may lie to a question.
+To be applicable, the volume of data must be much larger and the model must be trained extensively on this volume of data.

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 ## What next?